FuchsiaOS/FuchsiaOS-docs-zh_CN/development/idk/documentation/debugger.md

 The `zxdb` client program is run on the host computer.
 It can be connected to the `debug_agent` via the interactive `connect` debugger command or it can automatically connect based on a command-line flag.
-Both IPv4 and IPv6 addresses are supported (see [device discovery](device_discovery.md) to find the address).
+Both IPv4 and IPv6 addresses are supported (see [ffx](https://fuchsia.dev/reference/tools/sdk/ffx.md) to find the address).
 The port should match the port number passed to the agent.

 ```
 zxdb -c "[f370::5051:ff:1e53:589a%qemu]:2345"